Nondeterministic Finite automata¶

 Get any arbitrary accepted word in the language difference of

-.
-The algorithm returns an arbitrary word from the language difference constructed until the first macrostate with a final state in the original states innfa_included
+nfa_excluded.
+The algorithm returns an arbitrary word from the language difference constructed until the first macrostate with a final state in the original states innfa_includedand without any corresponding final states innfa_excludedis encountered.- Parameters:

 nfa_included – [in] NFA to include in the language difference.